reasonwithoutrestraint/site/Original/Morality - Current Understanding and Problems.md

 ### Normative Meaning

-Criteria:
+#### Linguistic Analysis

+`Prerequisites of an analysis of normativity`

 1. Must allow for disagreement.
 2. Disagreement must be possible after agreement of all empirical facts.
-3. Must explain the action-guiding and attitude-guiding character of it, i.e. people who genuinely believe they ought to X are generally disposed to do X.
+3. Must explain the motivational feature of normative beliefs.
 4. Cannot be too strictly tied to conventions of the English language.
 Must be able to account for normative behavior in all human cultures.

-#### Linguistic Analysis

 Normative expressions are sometimes used non-cognitively - i.e. sometimes expressively, emotively, as imperatives, etc. But they can also be used cognitively.
 An agent who uses a normative term non-cognitively will also believe the cognitive component of that term.

 Cognitivism: The assertion "P" (where P is a proposition) is accepted as cognitive; an agent *believes* P. It also seems that "P is credible" is a belief; an agent *believes* that P is credible.
 This seems to be the case.
 That is, it seems that "we have reason to believe P" is a cognitive expression.
 If so, then it should also follow that "P is good" is a cognitive expression.
 "P is good" can be formulated as "we have reason to promote/desire P".
 But if "we have reason to believe P" is cognitive, then it seems that "we have reason to promote/desire P" is also cognitive.
 In both cases, the speaker is asserting that we have reason to have certain response; the only difference is the particular response that we have reason to have, but this is a difference in content rather than form.
 Thus, it should not detract from its cognitive status.

 #### Formal conceptualization

+`How to systematize normative systems?`

 A normative system can be understood by the following components:
 - T - The types of behavior regulated (actions, beliefs, driving, etc.).